 To overcome existing relationship and market presence issues it is often best to attack new markets where the business already has some presence in the key customers, perhaps supplying minor items at a relatively low level.
 If this is not possible then finding a suitable partner (particularly a sales organisation) with existing access to key decision makers if often the key to success.

-New market entry in B2B markets then is always a challenge but assuming the potential is researched appropriately, a strong plan is in place and the business has its key people on-board there will always be potential opportunities where entrenched competitors drop the ball.
+New market entry in B2B markets then is always a challenge but assuming the potential is researched appropriately, a strong plan is in place and the business has its key people on-board there will always be potential opportunities in market segments where entrenched competitors drop the ball.